tardate/LittleArduinoProjects/playground/LevelIndicatorLM3915/README.md

 Total current drawn by the circuit with all LEDs on is 34.4mA, well within the specs for the Arduino 5V pin, hence why the circuit does not require a dedicated power supply.

+## LED Current Control

+The LM3915 provides LED current-control:

+> The current drawn out of the reference voltage pin (pin 7) determines LED current.
+> Approximately 10 times this current will be drawn through each lighted LED, and this current will be relatively constant despite supply voltage and temperature changes.

+Additional current-limiting resistors may be included to fine-tune the brightness if different colour LEDs are used.
+Note: the schematic shows 1kΩ current-limiting resistors R3, R4 for the red LEDs.
+These turned out to not be particularly necessary.

 ## Construction

 ![The Breadboard](./assets/LevelIndicatorLM3915_bb.jpg?raw=true)